Top 23 Global Nonprofits Protecting the Environment

 The Natural Resources Defense Council (NRDC) is a United States-based, international nonprofit environmental advocacy group.
 Headquartered in New York City, they also have offices in Washington, D.C.; San Francisco; Los Angeles; New Delhi, India; Chicago; Bozeman, Montana; and Beijing, China.

-They also work on issues involving drinking water, chemical harm to the environment, and other environmental health threats with the goal of reducing the amounts of toxins released into the environment.
+They also work on issues involving drinking water, chemical harm to the environment, and other environmental health threats to reduce the amounts of toxins released into the environment.

 13. Rainforest Alliance